leovanciu/leovanciu.github.io/_pages/cv.md

 Education
 ======
 * A.M. in Statistics, Harvard University, Expected 2026
-* A.B. in Statistics & Mathematics, Harvard University, Expected 2026
+* A.B. in Mathematics & Statistics, Harvard University, Expected 2026
 * Diploma of College Studies in Honours Health Sciences, Marianopolis College, 2022

 Teaching experience